rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 };
 ```

-Declaring utilities and constants in JavaScript is liberating.
-By doing the heavy-lifting in JavaScript, <strong class='highlight'>it frees up your CSS to be readable and declarative.</strong>
+Declaring utilities and constants in JavaScript is liberating. <strong class='highlight'>Your CSS to be light-weight and declarative, and the heavy-lifting can be done in JavaScript.</strong>

-## Spacing
+## Spacing grid

 Tailwind comes with a suite of CSS utility classes.
 Since parametric mixins aren't a thing, they often come with preset values.
 For instance, the `margin` helper can accept values like these.